pulumi/docs/content/docs/get-started/aws/destroy-stack.md

 aliases: ["/docs/quickstart/aws/destroy-stack/"]
 ---

-Now that we've seen how to deploy changes to our program, let's clean up and tear down the resources that are part of our stack.
+Now that you've seen how to deploy changes to our program, let's clean up and tear down the resources that are part of your stack.

 To destroy resources, run the following: